klookingbill/chat-clients/README.md

 # chat-clients

-This code was written to complete an assignment for CS:3640, Introduction to Networks and Their Applications at the University of Iowa during the Spring 2025 semester.
+This code was written to complete an assignment for CS:3640, Introduction to Networks and Their Applications during the Spring 2025 semester at the University of Iowa.
 After learning about the transport layer in the layered architecture of networks, I was responsible for implementing communication between devices in Python code.
 There are two different approaches to end-to-end communication in the transport layer and both are demonstrated here.